ericlafontsee/Budget-Tracker/README.md

 ## Description
 For this project, I was provided a working Budget Tracker application.
 My job was to
 add offline functionality.
-When the network is unavaiable, the user can make
+When the network is unavailable, the user can make
 offline deposits and expenses.
 When the app reconnects to the network,
 the offline entries are added to the tracker.
 This app utilized a service-worker.js,
 a manifest file, and indexDB to create this offline experience.